mturk/svcbatch/README.md

   **SVCBATCH_SERVICE_LOGDIR** will be set to **path**.

+* **-e [program]**

+  **Set external log program**

+  This option allows a user to set the external application which will be used instead log file.

+  If set, the **program** will be executed when SvcBatch opens log files and all messages will be send to that program instead of log file.

+  The first argument to the **program** is always log file name, either `SvcBatch.log` or `SvcBatch.shutdown.log`.

 * **-n [prefix]**

   **Set log file name prefix**

   This option allows a user to set the log file prefix.

-  By default SvcBatch will use `SvacBatch` as log file prefix creating `SvacBatch.log` or `SvacBatch.shutdown.log` file.
+  By default SvcBatch will use `SvcBatch` as log file prefix creating `SvcBatch.log` or `SvcBatch.shutdown.log` file.

   When set SvcBatch will append `.log` or `.shudown.log` file name extension to the provided **prefix**